shazow/whatsabi/README.md

 **What can WhatsABI do**?
 - Return selectors from bytecode.
 - Look up function signatures from selectors.
-- Helpers for looking up ABI and signatures from public databases (like Sourcify, Etherscan, OpenChain, 4Byte).
+- Helpers for looking up ABI and signatures from public databases (like Sourcify, Etherscan, Blockscout, OpenChain, 4Byte).
 - ✨ Resolve proxy contracts!
 - Small bundle (less than 15 KB) that works with Ethers.js, Viem, and others.